Credit score company Equifax shares tumble another 8% after hack

 Executives at Equifax also came under fire for selling shares after the company had been made aware of the hacks.
 Equifax said that these employees had not yet been notified when they sold their shares a few days later.
 This would be surprising because one of the executives in question is the company’s CFO.

-We talked all about this on TechCrunch’s “Equity” podcast on Friday.Featured Image: TechCrunch
+We talked all about this on TechCrunch’s “Equity” podcast on Friday.Featured Image: REUTERS/Brendan McDermid

 0